quat1024/garden/garden/lingo-2.md

 * Green/red: Inverse bubbles, then WORLDS/SWORDS
 	* WORDS

-The Great: I did the maze, it opened a door from the little tree-and-question-mark area to another section of The Great.
-But I've already been to that section through the IN/ROT doors.
-So what's that all about.

-This is totally cheating, but if you're using a texture pack you can sometimes figure out when you teleport in The Digital based on when the textures rotate
+This is totally cheating, but if you're using a texture pack you can sometimes figure out when you teleport based on when the textures rotate

 ~~The bottom copy of `THINK THINK THINK` above the The Orb room has turned green.
-Okay?~~ It is no longer green
+Okay?~~ ~~It is no longer green~~ It is veeeerry slightly green in the default pack lol, but it's pretty vivid in other packs

 ## The Digital second maze